Vonnas

 Vonnas ([vɔna]; Vonâs) is a commune in the Ain department in eastern France.

-Vonnas has a famous restaurant with three stars in the Guide Michelin, the Hotel Restaurant Georges Blanc.
+Vonnas has a famous restaurant with two stars in the Guide Michelin, the Hotel Restaurant Georges Blanc.

 Geography

 The Veyle forms part of the commune's northeastern border, flows west through the northern part of the commune, then forms part of its northwestern border.
 Vonnas station has rail connections to Bourg-en-Bresse, Ambérieu-en-Bugey and Mâcon.